 The original dreadnought shape was launched by CF Martin, one of the big names in acoustic guitars, and was named after an old English warship.
 It features rounded shoulders, and the neck typically joins the body around the 14th fret.
 The dreadnought strikes the most even balance between volume, size and ease of playing, and for this reason it has been used by just about every big-named player you can think of.

 There are literally hundreds of potential models we could show you, including a wide range from Martin themselves.
-But, as an example, we’ve chosen to share this rather attractive number called the Gibson Songwriter Deluxe.
-This guitar is a great demonstration of the top end of the price range, and features a host of show-stopping additions like the gold hardware and mother of pearl ringed sound hole.
-Gibson has great pedigree in the world of acoustic guitars – more on that later – and the Songwriter Deluxe is a great yardstick against which other dreadnoughts can be measured.
+But, as an example, we’ve chosen to share this rather attractive number called the Martin 00-18V.
+This guitar is a great demonstration of the top end of the price range, and features a host of show-stopping additions.
+Martin has great pedigree in the world of acoustic guitars – more on that later – and the Songwriter Deluxe is a great yardstick against which other dreadnoughts can be measured.